Joelmd-fontys/StyleUs/services/api/README.md

 ### Local AI v1 (color + CLIP multi-head)

-After a successful upload completion the API runs a background classifier that predicts the clothing category, optional subcategory, the dominant color (when the field was left `unspecified`), and a handful of descriptive tags.
+After a successful upload completion the API runs a background classifier that predicts the clothing category, the dominant color (when the field was left `unspecified`), and a handful of descriptive tags.
 The pipeline prefers a local CLIP (ViT-B/32, `open-clip-torch`) model on CPU and gracefully falls back to a deterministic color/keyword heuristic if the model cannot be loaded.
 Embeddings are cached under `<MEDIA_ROOT>/.emb_cache/<sha256>.npy` so repeat inferences reuse work.
 Predictions only fill empty fields (and merge with existing tags) so user edits remain authoritative—brand stays user-controlled.
 Set `AI_ENABLE_CLASSIFIER=false` to disable the background job entirely.
 The first CLIP run may download weights and cache them locally; the heuristic fallback remains available even without the model.

 Key environment variables:

-- `AI_CONFIDENCE_THRESHOLD` (default `0.6`) – minimum probability required before auto-writing category/subcategory/colors/tags.
+- `AI_CONFIDENCE_THRESHOLD` (default `0.6`) – minimum probability required before auto-writing category/colors/tags.
 - `AI_COLOR_TOPK` (default `2`) – number of dominant colors to store (`primary_color`, optional `secondary_color`).
 - `AI_ONNX` / `AI_ONNX_MODEL_PATH` – enable an ONNX-exported CLIP encoder (falls back to torch if unavailable).